shoggoth/ExplodeFight/README.md

 exp/spawner

 ## Current Tasks
+- Simplify the spawner to create and destroy one kind of sprite node.
+- Extend the simple spawner to provide the sort of multiple spawn functionality we have now 'MultiSpawner', call it maybe.

 ### DONE
 - Abstract the factory component from the spawn node so that it can be used independantly of the scene.